 A break from cancer can make a difference

 We strive to create a meaningful experience for each traveler and ask our patients and nominators to complete pre and post respite outcome measures.
 We invite you to view the results below.
-We are proud to report that 100% of nominators report post-respite improvement in their patient’s outlook on cancer.
+We also encourage you to view the outcomes outlined in our strategic plan that are specific to respites with our travel partner, Woodloch Resort.

 Annual Patient Outcomes